reco-tech/recocards-help/docs/3-reco-ai/avoid-ai-mistakes.md

 sidebar_position: 1
 ---

 # AI making mistakes?
-Here is how to fix it
+Here is how to fix them.

 RecoCards AI is based on a trained LLM model, capable of generating amazing personalized cover images.
 However, at times, it may make mistakes.
 Here is how to fix them: